nuclio/nuclio/docs/setup/gke/getting-started-gke.md

 rm credentials.json
 ```

-**Create a registry configuration file:** create a **nuclio-registry** `configmap` file that will be used by the nuclio dashboard to determine which repository should be used for pushing and pulling images:
+**Create a registry configuration file:** create a **nuclio-registry** ConfigMap file that will be used by the nuclio dashboard to determine which repository should be used for pushing and pulling images:

 ```sh
 kubectl create configmap --namespace nuclio nuclio-registry --from-literal=registry_url=gcr.io/$(gcloud config list --format 'value(core.project)')